The Silver Brumby (film): Cast

+The animal performers, particularly for the titular silver brumby Thowra, were portrayed by several trained brumbies selected for their striking appearance and agility, allowing authentic depictions of feral horse behavior without delving into detailed training processes.
+This choice reinforced the film's focus on the majestic yet vulnerable nature of Australia's wild horses, complementing the human cast's grounded performances.

 Production

 John Tatoulis says that he was attracted to the project because of the spirituality of the Silver Brumby books.
 The film was shot in the high country of Victoria around Dinner Plain, Mount Hotham, Swindler's Creek and the Blue Ribbon ski area.
 A hut now known as the Silver Brumby Hut was built as a set prop at Mount Hotham and is now a tourist attraction.

 Release

 The Silver Brumby opened on 22 screens in Australia and grossed A$153,859 in its opening week, placing ninth at the Australian box office.

 Home media

 The film was released in the United States on VHS in 1994 by Paramount Home Video and on DVD in 2004 by Artisan Entertainment.